Skip to content

 • secret get --last — Does not consider deleted secrets

-• vault list — Shows (deleted) next to the secret name
+• vault describe — Shows (deleted) next to the secret name

 Manage vaults.